The Bankrate promise

 How does dependent life insurance coverage work?

 Typically, dependent life insurance policies limit coverage to the funeral and burial expenses of the insured.
-The average cost of a funeral with a viewing and burial is $7,640.
+The average cost of a funeral with a viewing and burial is $7,848, according to the latest data from the National Funeral Directors Association.
 Policy limits are usually within this range.
 Most group dependent life policies offer limits in thousand dollar increments such as $4,000, $6,000, $8,000 and so on.
 There are often limits on how specific dependents are covered.
 For example, dependent coverage for children is usually offered only until a child reaches a set age.

 There are also valuable options for the conversion of some dependent life insurance policies.
 While child life insurance is not usually convertible, a policy naming the insured’s spouse as the dependent may be converted under certain circumstances such as when the insured retires, quits, is terminated from their job or divorces the spouse.
 Converting a dependent life insurance policy to an individual policy would allow the spouse to keep life insurance coverage without being required to establish insurability through a medical exam.